lkhedlund/quick-quiz/README.md

-# Welcome to Student Testing Apps by Lars Hedlund
+# Interactive Student Applications

-Web modules containing quizzes, flashcards, and other apps to help teachers connect with students.
+This repository houses web modules containing quizzes, flashcards, and other apps to help teachers connect with students.
 I created these apps for a university professor I worked closely with in the past as part of a site-wide redesign.
 I hope others will find it useful for their classes as well.

 ## No server-side support is required!